kapilsharma/AngularQuickNotes/04-CourseProject.md

 </div>
 ```

-Now, we need to update 'to-do.conponent.ts' to get our data.
-For now, let us hardcode data in Type Scritp file.
+Now, we need to update 'to-do.component.ts' to get our data.
+For now, let us hardcode data in Type Script file.
 As we progress in the course, we will see how to handle data in better way.

 **app/to-do/to-do.component.ts**